All students are independently responsible for understanding Ohio Wesleyan’s parking regulations and knowing where they are permitted to park.

 - Series B parking permits are available to Sophomore, Junior, and Senior students only.
-The cost of a B parking permit is $175.00.
-(Beginning Spring semester the price is reduced to $87.50.)
+The cost of a B parking permit is $175 for the full academic year.
+(For spring semester only, the price is $87.50.)
 Having a B permit does not ensure that students will be able to park in the residential lot where they live.
 Vehicles with B permits may be parked in any designated B, C, or D space, except as otherwise designated.

 - Series C parking permits are available to Freshman students only.
 Having a C permit does not ensure that students will be able to park in the residential lot where they live.
 Vehicles with C permits may be parked in any designated C, or D space, except as otherwise designated.
-The cost of a C parking permit is $175.00.
-(Beginning Spring semester the price is reduced to $87.50.)
+For the full academic year, the cost of a C parking permit is $175.
+(For spring semester only, the price is $87.50.)

 - Series D parking permits are available to all students and provide remote campus parking.
 Locations include the Jay Martin Soccer Complex, Meek Aquatics and Recreation Center, and Haycock Hall.
 D permits are free of charge.

 - Permit sales begin Aug.
 1 of each academic year.